ARM-software/abi-aa/buildattr64/buildattr64.rst

 different tool chains to take different positions according to the markets they serve.

-Thus it is entirely reasonable that a relocatable file produced by tool chain A and accepted by tool chain B’s linker might be rejected by tool chain C’s linker when targeting exactly the same environment as tool chain
+Thus it is entirely reasonable that a relocatable object file produced by tool chain A and accepted by tool chain B’s linker might be rejected by tool chain C’s linker when targeting exactly the same environment as tool chain
 B.

 The kinds of compatibility modeled by build attributes